pauldoom/vn-web/content/posts/building-a-stupid-hugo-site.md

 Nope.
 I could have used a billion other tools to publish this "content".

 The journey on the other hand, well...
 OK, that was not quite worth it either.
-Should have written an app or something.
+I should have written an app or something.
 This static site is just files in an object store... that I pay for every month.

+See you next time!